gamedev-studies/group-tagger/README.md

 "instantiate a new tagger and settings" tagger := GroupTagger new.

-"set index of the Moose model you want to query" tagger setModel: 1.
+"set Moose model you want to query" tagger setModel: myModel.

 "set tag colors and project name" tagger setColorMap: (Dictionary newFrom: { 'fruit' -> '#f5e642'. 'veggie' -> '#42f545' }).